Condor Ferries

 Please note that any person or vehicle travelling for business or commercial venture, carrying commercial goods/samples will need to book via our freight teams and do not qualify for leisure fares.
 In addition, if the vehicle being taken is designed for the carriage of commercial goods it shall be reserved as freight regardless of its dimensions.
 For more information please call the Commercial team on 01481 728620 .

-Explore Statistics on Women Who Travel Including Demographics, Destinations, Spend & More!
+Explore 2025 Statistics on Women Who Travel, Including Demographics, Destinations, Spend & More!

 Female travel has become a major phenomenon over the past few years with travel companies dedicated to woman-only clientele increasing by 230%.
 64% of travelers worldwide are female, while only 36% are male.
 There has also been a growing desire for females to travel alone and it is expected that $125 billion will be spent by women on travel this year.

 As you'll see from the data below, many women have decided to embark on travel alone and this trend is growing fast!
-The COVID-19 pandemic may have halted travel but post-pandemic, just 16% of women in 2022 are worried about getting Covid-19 vs. 37% in 2021.
+With 45% of women expressing interest in traveling alone in 2025, 8% higher than in 2024.

-Traveling as a woman is popular amongst a variety of different ages, both solo and within groups to destinations all over the world.
+Traveling as a woman is popular among a variety of different ages, both solo and within groups to destinations all over the world.
 It has been found that Japan is the best place to visit for solo woman travelers when considering a variety of different factors.
-Social media has become a vital source of information for female travelers, with Instagram and Pinterest becoming the main destination for travel inspiration.
+Social media has become a vital source of information for female travelers, with Instagram, TikTok, and Pinterest becoming the main destinations for travel inspiration.

 Post-pandemic 23% of females will travel closer to home.

-Travel companies dedicated to woman-only customers have hugely increased by 230% over the past few years.
+Travel companies dedicated to woman-only customers have increased by 230% over the past few years.

 32 million single American women went traveling at least once over the past year and 1 in 3 traveled 5 times or more.